fernando-mf/nuxt-contentful-blog/README.md

-# nuxt-contentful-blog
+# nuxt-demo-app

-> A simple blog app built with Nuxt and Contentful
+> A simple demo app using NuxtJS

 ## Build Setup